bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 This will be migrated automatically to the application level.

 For :ref:`unit-testing`, you have been able to set the current environment on the :code:`AppFixture`.
 This has been removed, too.
-Now, use the :code:`AppFixuter#config`` API to define the exact configuration which you like to override in your test case.
+Now, use the :code:`AppFixture#config`` API to define the exact configuration which you like to override in your test case.

 Ivy Files have the environment name in their path.
 The existing files all stay at their current path.